Vladimir Volsky

-Vladimir Kazimirovich Vol'skii (Влади́мир Казими́рович Во́льский; 23 June 1877 – 4 October 1937) was a Russian revolutionary with a Narodnik orientation.
+Vladimir Kazimirovich Volsky (Владимир Казимирович Вольский; 23 June 1877 – 4 October 1937) was a Russian revolutionary with a Narodnik orientation.

 Biography

-Vladimir Vol'skii was born in Tambov, fathered by Kazimir Kazimirovich Volsky (3 September 1843 - 1913) an attorney in the Tambov District Court.
+Vladimir Volsky was born in Tambov, fathered by Kazimir Kazimirovich Volsky (3 September 1843 - 1913) an attorney in the Tambov District Court.

 He graduated from school in 1894, and went on to study at the Physics and Mathematics Department of Moscow University, but in 1902 he was expelled to Vyatka and emigrated.
-Vol'skii joined the Socialist Revolutionary Party (PSR) in 1903.
+Volsky joined the Socialist Revolutionary Party (PSR) in 1903.

 Vladimir secretly returned to Russia and joined the SR Central Committee in the Caucasus.
 He embraced the terrorist methods of the PSR, personally involving himself in a plot to assassinate the governor of Baku in 1904.
 In 1905, he briefly became the lover of Maria Spiridonova, the future leader of Left Socialist-Revolutionaries.
 Soon after, he was arrested in Tambov and once again sent to the Vyatka province.
 In 1908, he was sentenced to 3 years in prison and sent to the Vologda province.
 In 1911, he moved to Moscow, where he engaged in the creation of Social Revolutionary militant groups.
 During the First World War he was expelled to Kashin and Kostroma.

-At the time of the February Revolution of 1917, Vol'skii was in Tver, where he soon became a leading member of the local party.
+At the time of the February Revolution of 1917, Volsky was in Tver, where he soon became a leading member of the local party.
 Together with his brother, he was elected to the Constituent Assembly as the representative of Tver Oblast.
 Following the Bolshevik seizure of power in 1917, he became active in the Socialist Revolutionary resistance to the Bolsheviks and became chairman of the Committee of Members of the Constituent Assembly who established themselves in Samara.
 The Bolsheviks declared him a counter-revolutionary, subject to immediate arrest.
 He went underground and the SR Central Committee sent him to the Volga region and to the Urals to attend the State Meeting in Ufa and organize an uprising against the Bolsheviks.

-After Alexander Kolchak's coup on 18 November 1918, Vol'skii issued an appeal "To all the peoples of Russia," in which he announced the election of a Committee, responsible for the Congress of the All-Russian Constituent Assembly.
-Vol'skii instructed this committee to eliminate the Kolchak conspiracy.
-He was arrested in Yekaterinburg by some of Kolchak's White Army officers, but fled with the help of the Czechoslovakians, and joined the anti-Kolchak underground movement.
+After Alexander Kolchak's coup on 18 November 1918, Volsky issued an appeal "To all the peoples of Russia," in which he announced the election of a Committee, responsible for the Congress of the All-Russian Constituent Assembly.
+Volsky instructed this committee to eliminate the Kolchak conspiracy.
+He was arrested in Yekaterinburg by some of Kolchak's White Army officers, but fled with the help of the Czechoslovaks, and joined the anti-Kolchak underground movement.